 Visit Rozendal Guest Farm – Where Acidic Wines Became a Vinegar Empire

 From wine came some of the tastiest vinegar blends in the regions, including those infused with local fynbos and lavender.
-We took a trip to the Rozendal estate, once famed for its Bordeaux blends before the owner, Kurt Ammann began experimenting with the dedicated process of vinegar making after discovering his 1988 vintage contained too much volatile acidity.
+We took a trip to the Rozendal estate, once famed for its Bordeaux blends before the owner, Kurt Ammann began experimenting with the dedicated process of vinegar making after realising his 1988 vintage contained too much volatile acidity.

 The story is about how flawed wine became a ‘happy accident’, with the slow and precise techniques continued today with Kurt’s children now producing vinegar first established by their father.